sdminonne/kubernetes/docs/proposals/workflow.md

   // Conditions represent the latest available observations of an object's current state.
   Conditions []WorkflowCondition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type"`

-  // StartTime represents time when the job was acknowledged by the Workflow controller
+  // StartTime represents time when the workflow was acknowledged by the Workflow controller
   // It is not guaranteed to be set in happens-before order across separate operations.
   // It is represented in RFC3339 form and is in UTC.
   // StartTime doesn't consider startime of `ExternalReference`